karthik-m96/python-pi-example/README.md

 # python-pi-example

-This is an example project to demonstrate the use of git on ubuntu
+This is an example project which is used to demonstrate the use of git on ubuntu this is the second line of the readme.md